hpcaitech/ColossalAI-Documentation/docs/get_started/run_demo.md

 Hybrid parallel includes data, tensor, and pipeline parallelism.
 In Colossal-AI, we support different types of tensor parallelism (i.e. 1D, 2D, 2.5D and 3D).
-You can switch between different tensor parallelism by simply changing the configuration in the `config.py`.You can follow the [GPT example](https://github.com/hpcaitech/ColossalAI-Examples/tree/main/language/gpt).
+You can switch between different tensor parallelism by simply changing the configuration in the `config.py`.
+You can follow the [GPT example](https://github.com/hpcaitech/ColossalAI-Examples/tree/main/language/gpt).
 Detailed instructions can be found in its `README.md`.

 #### 3. MoE parallel